paulowe/maps4resources/README.md

 -> Ondelete -> we should cascade delete all pins related to the locale

--> Create new account role to manage locales
+-> Create new account type (manager) that has admin rights to manage their own locales, but not the entire map

 ## License
 [MIT License](LICENSE.md)